 ├── _inbox/ # Temporary landing zone for external downloads

-│ ├── rules.md # Workspace Rules Trigger Index (always loaded, with priority)
+│ ├── rules.md # Workspace Rules Trigger Index (always loaded)

 │ ├── rules/ # Active agent rules (.md)